hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I haven't gotten red running on it, but then again I haven't tried with mobian yet

 [22:57:38](#ZXX3MDnp-KYyF_BOWdBUU2nb14WdsYzyG8L7mHMrTyk) <Nuc1eoN (@nuc1eon_gitlab-5ecc6367d73408ce4fe4dfce:gitter.im)>:
-@greggirwin hey Gregg I just now read the new article on red-lang.org :) Congrats it is a very well written article and was well worth reading whole! Ì†ΩÌ∏É
+@greggirwin hey Gregg I just now read the new article on red-lang.org :) Congrats it is a very well written article and was well worth reading whole! üòÉ

 [22:58:33](#Jb8ztV_fDojghsBuCw1y3rielDKjA29IeCSOk0EtUQY) <Nuc1eoN (@nuc1eon_gitlab-5ecc6367d73408ce4fe4dfce:gitter.im)>:
 And it seems red is on a good course.